ukhsa-collaboration/UKPID/README.md

 and code quality tests on the code being submitted for merge.
 These pipelines must succeed before the merge request can be approved.
 To save time and reduce the usage of pipeline minutes, it is recommended you run these tools locally before marking your MR as ready for review.

+## Documentation

+### API Documentation
+[Scramble](https://scramble.dedoc.co) is used to generate API documentation.

+You'll have two routes where you can view the documentation on your local environment:
+- `/docs/api` - UI viewer for your documentation
+- `/docs/api.json` - Open API document in JSON format describing your API.

+Scramble will analyze the code and try and detect what type a property is, however it may not always be correct (it doesn't appear to have support for Eloquent Accessors & Mutators, for example).
+You should review the documentation as you add new resources and endpoints and ensure the type definitions are correct.

+### Application Documentation
+While your code should be clean, obvious, and documented through docblocks and comments as appropriate, it may be necessary to write documentation to detail processes, features, and anything else you deem relevant as you contribute to this application.
+If you do this, you should write it in a Markdown file in the `/docs` directory.